JoshDoody/fsn/_posts/2016-03-01-salary-negotiation-for-engineers-developers-and-designers.md

   - negotiate
   - interview
 tags:
-  - recommended
-  - popular
-  - blogFeatured
+featured:
 date: 2016-03-01
 author: josh
 published: true
 ---

 I recently did a Salary Negotiation workshop for the [Orlando Devs Meetup](http://www.meetup.com/OrlandoDevs/) and [The Iron Yard](https://www.theironyard.com/)'s Orlando campus.
 It was a great opportunity to work with software developers, engineers, and designers, who are simultaneously in _very_ high demand right now, and hesitant to negotiate their salary.

 My talk was about 30 minutes, starting with a salary negotiation overview for those who are looking to change jobs—how to prepare for your interviews, and how to negotiate your starting salary.
 Then I switched gears to talk about how to get your next raise or promotion for those who are planning to stay put.

 After the talk, we did about 40 minutes of Q&A, which I thought was really fun and enlightening.

 Here’s the full talk.
 And below that is an outline that shows all the topics we discussed, and a list of all the questions that were asked so you can jump right to something if you’re interested.